IAmPraneel/Closed-Loop-Tremor-Stimulation-via-Edge-Machine-Learning/README.md

 ## Project3.ipynb has my attempt of simulating data, but I quickly realised simulating data without domain knowledge won't allow for meaningfull machine learning.
 Would love to continue this project on access to representative/actual data.

+## Although tremor detection data might be available, but there is a lack of Stimulation data for further stage of modelling.

 ## Tremor Detection and Stimulation

 ### Detection Stage